SimonDarksideJ/SimonDarksideJ.github.io/_posts/2023-09-18-monogame-roundup-2023.markdown

 ![Extending MonoGame](/assets/img/posts/20230918/monogameextensions.png)

-One of the biggest confusions and usually the reason commentor's state that MonoGame doesn't change is because it does not change from the outside.
+One of the biggest confusions and usually the reason commentor's state that MonoGame does not change is because it **does not change** from the **outside**.
 The MonoGame team persevere to ensure the API for MonoGame retains its XNA origins.
-It does not change for a reason, and thanks to that games will always work.
+It does not change for a reason, and thanks to that, games written yesterday will continue to work today (and beyond).

-MonoGame does however encourage and support community members building **ON TOP OF** MonoGame to further extend it and helps to then promote those extensions for other MonoGame users.
+MonoGame does however encourage and support community members building **ON TOP OF** MonoGame to further extend it and then helps to then promote those extensions for other MonoGame users.
 These can range from simple addons, to full-extending frameworks, even to engines built on MonoGame.
-These Engines make full use of MonoGames platform capabilities to ship a game, and focus on the parts they need to deliver an engine.
+These Engines make full use of MonoGames platform capabilities to ship a game and focus on the parts they need to deliver an engine.

 Some of the biggest out there include: